 Paul U. Alexander

 Paul U. Alexander, Ph.D., practices psychoanalysis, psychotherapy, and consultation with individuals, couples, and small groups.
-He teaches at the Access Institute and at CPMC and consults on group processes in private practice and institutional settings.
-Dr. Alexander’s work includes study of the intersection of poetry, music, and psychoanalysis.
+He teaches in post-graduate programs in the San Francisco Bay Area and consults on group processes in private practice and institutional settings.

 Gene Alexander, MFT, has been practicing psychotherapy in San Francisco since 1976.
 He trained at the Family Therapy Center, where he taught couple and family therapy for over 18 years, and has offered courses in local colleges and universities.
 In addition to his work in psychotherapy, he has written poetry and plays for the past 15 years.